Kira is the powerful, flexible, multiplatform programming language.

 Easy to use

-You can start with tiny scripts and simple apps, then keep growing into packages, tooling, and native interop without switching languages.
+You can start with tiny scripts and simple apps, then keep growing into packages, Foundation modules, tooling, and native interop without switching languages.

 Easy to grow